Skip to content

 Who was Aesop and when did he live?

-When was the first English version of Aesop's Fables printed?
+What was the first printed English edition of Aesop's Fables?